RahulNadkarniNYU/Gaussian-Splatting-Tensor-Core/README.md

 - Distance-based LOD culling
 These methods trade off FPS vs PSNR and are intended for controlled benchmarking and analysis.

+3. Profiling: But that's just one nsys and nvprof command.

 ## Setup
 1. Download MipNERF 360 dataset.